-- Designed for the NYC and NYC Watersheds Trout in the Classroom program
+- Designed by the NYC and NYC Watersheds Trout in the Classroom program

-To teach students the fragile nature of food webs in a typical trout stream and to learn about keystone species.
+To teach students the interconnectedness of food webs in a typical trout stream and to learn about keystone species.

 Plants and animals found in Catskill Mountains form a delicate food web which relies on the presence and good health of the watershed streams.
 These streams carry nutrient rich water feeding hundreds of species of small stream dwelling macroinvertebrates.
 The smaller macroinvertebrates feed the larger macroinvertebrates which in turn become a source of food for larger animals such as trout.

 Trout and other fish become prey to larger fish, birds and mammals living in the forests.
 The cycle continues with the presence of decomposers and plant.
 A change in the size of one population in a food chain will affect other populations.
 This interdependence of the populations within a food chain helps to maintain the balance in the Catskill Mountain watershed habitats.

 - Creature Index Cards from the pdf of The Web of Life Game lesson plan, one per student

 - Ball of string or twine

 - Review with students how energy moves through a food web.
 Explain that the activity they will do helps demonstrate the connection among members of an ecosystem.
 Have students make a large circle.
 Distribute one card to each student.

 - Give the ball of string to the student with the Sun card.
 Have the Sun choose an organism that is dependent on it for survival (plant).
 The Sun should retain the end of the string and pass the ball to the plant creating the first string of the web.
 The plant chooses an organism that is dependent on it for survival (insect) and passes the ball to the insect.